Welcome to Dr. Kate Brilakis' Learning Portal

 enzymes

-are proteins that have an activation site that can bind to a substrate and cause the substrate to be modified into a product.
+are protein catalysts that exhibit an activation site that can bind to a substrate and cause the substrate to be modified into a product.

 4. Lipids (fats)